Melenkaa/Py2024_5130201-20101_gr9_Melenevskiy/README.md

 # Py2024_5130201-20101_gr9_Melenevskiy
 # Provides a backend of a library app.

-- Creates a database of it does not exist
+- Creates a database if it does not exist
 - Ability to add and delete books
 - Ability to get the contents of the whole library
 - Ability to get the contents of a specific table based on a filter